nehaahussain/myworld/README.md

 ### 1. Introduction
 A 2D tile-based world generation using Java with a feature that only displays tiles on the screen that are within the line of sight of the avatar.
+Please email me to view the code.

 ### 2. Class Project Site
 https://sp24.datastructur.es/projects/proj3/